poppy-project/poppy-docs/en/assembly-guides/ergo-jr/mechanical-construction.md

 ![Align Horn](img/assembly/align-horn.png)

-* Every motor horns (black revolving circle) are be oriented to the left side when you look from be back of the robot to the front.
+* Every motor horns (black revolving circle) are **facing the left side of the robot**.
 It is a convention but it will define the orientation of your motors.

 ![Horns on left side](img/assembly/horns_on_left.jpg)